matsengrp/olmsted/README.md

 For a human-readable version of the schema, see [olmstedviz.org/schema.html](http://www.olmstedviz.org/schema.html) or view [schema.html](https://github.com/matsengrp/olmsted/blob/master/schema.html) on [htmlpreview.github.io](https://htmlpreview.github.io)

 ### Validation
-Input data is processed using the script `bin/process_data.py` to ensure required fields using the schema.
+Input data is processed using the script `bin/process_data.py` to ensure required fields required by the schema are valid.
 The script takes any number of JSON files, each one containing one complete dataset.
 It breaks this apart into files summarizing individual records in the dataset (e.g. clonal families, trees) which can be served to the Olmsted client and visualized.